THOMASELOVE/431-classes-2026/class06/README.md

 ## One Last Thing

-Here are nine of the interesting facts about students in this class, plus a fact about me.
+Here are nine more interesting facts about students in this class, plus another fact about me.
 Do you recognize yourself here?

 1. I am a dog mom and a certified yoga instructor, although I haven't practiced yoga in some time.
 2. I enjoy playing the guitar and come from Toronto, Canada.